DUNE/computing-basics-larsoft/setup.md

 - Do an exercise to help us check if all is good
 - Get streaming and grid access

-Please follow the setup procedures for the [Computing Basics tutorial](https://dune.github.io/computing-basics/setup) and review the materials on [storage](https://hschellman.github.io/computing-basics/02-storage-spaces/index.html) and [data management](https://hschellman.github.io/computing-basics/03-data-management/index.html) before starting this tutorial.
+Before the tutorial: please follow the setup procedures for the [Computing Basics tutorial](https://dune.github.io/computing-basics/setup) and review the materials on [storage](https://hschellman.github.io/computing-basics/02-storage-spaces/index.html) and [data management](https://hschellman.github.io/computing-basics/03-data-management/index.html) before starting this tutorial.

 ### Useful Links